Benefits of physical activity: Daily activity

-The ability to perform daily activities and maintain independence requires strong muscles, balance and endurance.
-Regular physical activity or exercise helps to improve and prevent the decline of muscle strength, balance and endurance, all risk factors for falling.
-Balance plays an important role in everyday activities such as walking, getting up out of a chair or leaning over to pick something up.
+The ability to perform daily activities and maintain independence requires strong muscles, balance, and endurance.
+Regular physical activity or exercise helps to improve and prevent the decline of muscle function, getting up out of a chair or leaning over to pick something up.
 Balance problems can reduce independence by interfering with activities of daily living.
 Regular physical activity can improve balance and reduce the risk of falling.

-What are the benefits of exercising regularly?
 Exercising regularly has many benefits for both your physical and mental health.
-Regular exercise can help improve your cardiovascular health, reduce stress and anxiety, and strengthen your muscles and bones.

-It can also help you maintain a healthy weight, reduce your risk of developing chronic diseases, and improve your overall quality of life.
-Additionally, exercise can boost your energy levels, help you sleep better, and increase your focus and concentration.

-Exercise is a great way to socialize, by joining a gym, taking classes, or exercising with friends.

 Cancer

 Exercise increases the chances of surviving cancer.
-If one exercise during the early stages of cancer treatment it may allow time to reduce the detrimental side effects of the chemotherapy.
+If one exercises during the early stages of cancer treatment it may allow time to reduce the detrimental side effects of the chemotherapy.
 It also improves physical functions along with reducing distress and fatigue.
-Studies have shown that exercise has the possibility to improve the chemotherapy drug uptake, thanks to the increase in the peripheral circulation.
-This also makes changes to tumors vasculature from the increase of cardio and blood pressure.
+Studies have shown that exercise has the possibility to improve the chemotherapy drug uptake, thanks to the increase in peripheral circulation.
+This also makes changes to tumor vasculature from the increase of cardio and blood pressure.

+Stroke

+Regular physical activity and exercise decrease the risk of ischemic stroke and intracerebral hemorrhage.
+There is a dose-response relationship between increased physical activity and the risk of stroke.
+Being physically active before a stroke is associated with decreased admission stroke severity and improved post-stroke outcomes.
+Research indicates that individuals who engage in regular physical activity before experiencing a stroke demonstrate fewer stroke symptoms, smaller infarct volumes in ischemic strokes, smaller hematoma volumes in intracerebral hemorrhages, and higher post-stroke survival rates.
+Being physically active after a stroke is associated with improved recovery and function.